Hamilton Music Collective CEO/Founder, AIFEC Program Director

 David Baldry is a new trumpet player/improviser and composer in the Hamilton and Toronto music scene.
 As a recent graduate of the University of Toronto Jazz Performance Program, David has studied under Phil Nimmons, Jim Lewis and John Macleod among others.
 Most recently David has been cultivating his own compositions as well as working with several Hamilton and Toronto artists.
 As a member of the AIFEC Team he hopes to inspire his students to find joy in their achievements as well as providing accessible teaching.

-Treasa Levasseur is proud to be a part of the AIFEC team as the leader of JAM 101 and Jambassadors performance coach.
+Treasa Levasseur is proud to be a part of the AIFEC team as the leader of JAM 101.
 Treasa graduated from Ryerson University’s Theatre program, and is always in demand as a session player on her trusty accordion.
-A JUNO nominated singer/songwriter, she has run a successful music education business for 17 years, teaches music and drama in FDK classrooms with her Ontario Arts Council funded program Stories Come Alive, is the co-ordinator of the Folk Music Ontario Youth Program, and is passionate about the power of music to elevate and inspire the human spirit.
+A JUNO nominated singer/songwriter, she has run a successful music education business for 17 years, teaches music and drama in classrooms across Hamilton through the AGH InClass program, coordinates the Folk Music Ontario Developing Artist Program, is the Canadian Representative of Folk Alliance International, and sits on the board of the Hamilton Arts Council.
+Treasa is passionate about the power of music to elevate and inspire the human spirit.

 Classically trained , Polish native Malgorzata McCarroll combines her love for performance and teaching.
 Her life long passion for playing gave her many opportunities to travel the world performing in small and large ensembles, taking part in various projects from the opera festivals in the States, to chamber and symphonic work in Japan, the Caribbean and Europe.
 Holding a Master’s degree in Music Education as well as a Suzuki trained educator, Gosia’s philosophy is that every child can learn to play an instrument, given the opportunity.
 “Being part of the AIFEC program gives me such joy and pride, and I love to observe how children flourish through the musical journey.”

-Marianna joins AIFEC with a strong background and love of the violin and she is extremely excited to motivate her students to share her enthusiasm and joy for music.
-Marianna completed her Masters of Music in Violin Performance in Poland, afterwards she has gathered extensive experience performing as a violinist for over a decade in symphony orchestras as well as a member of the entertainment department of cruise lines.
+Marianna completed her Masters of Music in Violin Performance in Poland.
+She has gathered extensive experience performing as a violinist for over a decade in symphony orchestras as well as a member of the entertainment department of cruise lines.
 Having moved to Canada and settled in Hamilton, she is excited to share her love and passion of the violin and music with others.
 Marianna has been actively teaching music to children since 2010 and has joined AIFEC as an instructor in 2011.
-Marianna enjoys working with children of all ages and assisting them in discovering and growing their unique musical talents and gifts.

 Severine Salvador is a new trombonist/pianist based in Hamilton.
 Having recently graduated with her Hon.
 B.Mus from McMaster, as well as a theatre specialization, Severine is passionate about arts in the community.
 She performs in many genres; from military bands, to big bands, to musical theatre; which in particular she has served as an actor, a costume designer, a music director/composer, and as a multi-instrumentalist.
 Severine is passionate about sharing her diverse artistic knowledge with students, and is proud to have the opportunity to do so with An Instrument for Every Child.